 Henderson?
 My door is open!
 You don't have to be bust'n in this time.
-I got no locks keeping you out, but it is not going to be like last time.

-Sarah took our money.
+DAN (CON'T) I got no locks keeping you out, but it is not going to be like last time.
+(Beat) Sarah took our money.
 You can't find her?
 She said she don't know where she is going.
 We never stole nothing.
-There is no money now even if we did.

-I don't even have "just" enough.
+There is no money now even if we did. (laughs) I don't even have "just" enough.
 Take the coffee off the stove or out of my cup.
 It's cold by now.
-I can't say it...
+I can't say it ...
 "Grace?"
 Maybe you can "give me your grace?"
 That's what Sarah says I need.
-I've learned your justice.
-No white man will ever come in my house again.
-I give you that.
+But I've learned your justice.
+No white man will ever come in my house again!
+I give you that!
 I will promise you that!
 (DAN sits down on the steps, stabs the Bowie knife into the steps next to him and puts his head in his hands.)
 I pray to you just let me sleep?

-(Slowing approaches DAN and speaks to him.)
+ONAJE (Slowing approaches DAN and speaks to him.)
 Dan?

-...
-And now you playing tricks on me.
+DAN (Lifts his head out of his hands.) ...
+And now you playing tricks on me?
 I beg for "grace" and you send me nightmares?
-From the last picture I got to the shadows in the morning - the ghost of what I love?
+From the last picture I got to the shadows in the morning - the ghosts of what I love?
+ONAJE I'm home.
+DAN (Begging) Let me sleep?

-I'm home.

-Let me sleep?